-EUROCONTROL has developed guidelines to support this process in the "U-space Airspace Risk Assessment, Method and Guidelines - Volume 1" document ([33]), providing States with written guidance on how to perform the airspace risk assessments.
-This document is fully aligned with the AMC/GM for IR (EU) 664 and describes a systematic process for conducting an ARA through its three main phases:
+EUROCONTROL has developed guidelines to support this process in the "U-space Airspace Risk Assessment, Method and Guidelines - Volume 1" document ([37]), providing States with written guidance on how to perform the airspace risk assessments. recommends that the ARA be conducted by a core team of representatives from the local CAA and ANSP, supplemented by a support team that will include a wide range of representatives from both aviation and non-aviation stakeholders, including the military.